djalbat/occam-unicode/README.md

 ...
 ```

-Now the Unicode picker can be focused:
+Now the Unicode picker can be focused at will with the following call:

 ```
 controller.focusUnicodeCharacterDropdownInput();